matteoquintiliani/earthworm-docker-sandbox/README.md

                      You can optionally run command passed by CMD variable.
     ew_run_screen:   run interactive screen shell in a new docker container.
                      You can optionally run command passed by CMD variable.
+    ew_run_detached: run a new docker container in detached mode.
+                     You can optionally run command passed by CMD variable.
+                     If no command is passed, the container remains active until it is stopped.

     ew_startstop_bash:     run 'startstop' in an interactive bash shell in a new docker container for current EW_ENV.